Deadline: 22 April 2025

 Write By The Sea Writing Competition 2025

-Write By The Sea Festival welcomes applications to its annual writing competition.
-Writers can apply in four categories (fiction, flash fiction, poetry and non-fiction/memoir) with a cash prize of €500 and a free weekend pass to the Write By The Sea Festival 2025 available in each.
+Write By The Sea Festival is currently accepting entries to its annual writing competition.
+Writers can apply in any one of four categories (fiction, flash fiction, poetry and non-fiction/memoir), with a cash prize of €500 and a free weekend pass to the Write By The Sea Festival 2025 available in each.
 See the festival’s website for full details.

 Prize: The winner of each category will receive a cash prize of €500 and a free weekend pass to the Write By The Sea Festival 2025.